choldgraf/choldgraf.github.io/posts/2018/circle-docs.md

 ---
 tags: documentation sphinx
-title: Using CircleCI to preview documentation in Pull Requests
 permalink: circle-documentation-build
 category: documentation
 date: 2018-10-16
 ---

+# Using CircleCI to preview documentation in Pull Requests

 Writing documentation is important - it's the first point of contact between many users and your project, and can be a pivotal moment in whether they decide to adopt your tech or become a contributor.